dhanunda/Xylophone/README.md

 ## Goal

 In this project i have learned how to use open source Flutter packages.
-I am in  comfortable using Flutter packages and building repeated widgets.
+I am in  comfortable using Flutter packages and building repeated widgets

 ## What I have created